OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The Roman theatre can be found in the southern part of Málaga, at the foot of the Alcabaza.
-It is estimated that it was constructed in the first century A.D. under the dominion of Augustus.
-The theatre represents the traditional Roman theatre architecture with the typical tiered seats and a grand entrance.
-It remained in use until the third century until it was converted into a source for building material by the Arab conquerors.
-At the time of its construction, Málaga represented one of the most important cities in the region and the theatre itself is a historical reminder of the Roman imperium.
+It is estimated that this Roman theatre, at the foot of the Alcazaba, in the southern part of Málaga, was constructed under the dominion of Augustus in the first century CE.
+It remained in use until the third century, when it was converted into a source for building material by Arab conquerors.
+At the time of its construction, Málaga represented one of the most important cities in the region, and the theatre itself is a historical reminder of the Roman imperium.